iainharfield/mqttListener/README.md

-# mqttListner
+# mqttListener

-Very simple Python MQTT Broker listner to print/echo what is published to a queue.
+Very simple Python MQTT Broker listener to print/echo what is published to a queue.